mwyborski/rpi_i2c_bit_banging/README.md

-I2C Bit banging bus for raspberry pi with wiringPi.
+I2C bit banging SMBus for raspberry pi with wiringPi.

 I made this C++ Class to use any 2 GPIO Pins of the raspberry pi as an I2C Bus.
 It was thought to be used with MPU9150 breakout boards.
 As the breakout board only supports 2 sensors on one bus, i wanted to have a solution to get out of the rpi as many I2C busses as possible.